MRCIEU/mr-kg/docs/ENV.md

 Guidelines for safe and convenient local configuration.

-- Never commit secrets.
-Do not commit .env files containing secrets.
-- Prefer .env.local variants for values unique to your machine.
 - Recommended files:
   - backend/.env
     - copy from backend/.env.example and adjust paths for local dev